Raspberry Amaretto Cheesecake Trifles

 Instructions

-3. In another mixer bowl, whip heavy whipping cream on high speed until it starts to thicken.
-Add Amaretto liqueur and powdered sugar, then continue to whip on high speed until stiff peaks form.
+4. In another mixer bowl, whip heavy whipping cream on high speed until it starts to thicken.
+Add amaretto liqueur and powdered sugar, then continue to whip on high speed until stiff peaks form.
+Set aside

-4. To add layers to cups, first add about 2 tbsp of the cookie crumble.
+1. Place five 9 oz glasses or jars in front of you.
+First add about 2 tbsp of the cookie crumble into each container.
 Next add a layer of the cheesecake.
-Top the cheesecake with raspberries and whipped cream.
+Then top the cheesecake with raspberries and whipped cream.

 Nutrition